vtexan/emcdotnext-minecraft/README.md

 Once ScaleIO is up and running, and you've verified it with the GUI - SSH into one of the CentOS servers vagrant ssh tb (this is the tiebreaker node, you can use the mdm1 or mdm2 node if you want as well)

-`docker pull vtexan/emcdotnext-minecraft`

 this will download and setup minecraft 1.10.2 and we've altered the server.properties of this game with spawn-monsters=off for demo purposes.
 You can edit the server.properties=true if you want to play the game with monsters.
 We also altered level-name=../data to place the Minecraft world on a REX-Ray attached volume mount called /data

-### How to startup Minecraft

-`docker run -ti -p 25565:25565 dotnext-minecraft` (or whatever you called the minecraft docker container)
+`sudo docker run -p 25565:25565 --volume-driver=rexray -v minecraft-data:/data vtexan/emcdotnext-minecraft `

 ### Questions / Comments / Snide Remarks
 Ask any questions, make comments, etc on the community.emccode.com Slack Channel - post them in the EMC channel specifically